 - The picture I’ve drawn would be somewhat accurate for a Higgs boson as a ripple in the Higgs field.
 But an electron is a fermion, not a boson, and trying to draw the ripple without being misleading is kind of impossible.

-- The electron field is given by a complex numbers, and in fact more than one, so drawing it as though it has a shape like the one shown in Fig. 6 is an oversimplification.
+- The electron field is given by a complex number, and in fact more than one, so drawing it as though it has a shape like the one shown in Fig. 6 is an oversimplification.

 - At best, Fig. 6 sketches how an electron would look if it didn’t experience any forces.
 But because electrons are electrically charged and do experience electric and magnetic forces, we can’t just show the electron field without showing the electromagnetic field too; the wave function for an electron deeply involves both.
 That gets super-complicated.